 In Tomchin v.
-Canada, 2011 FC 231, the Federal Court ruled that immigration officers also have a duty to examine the wording of the relevant Canadian and foreign statutes, and it is a reviewable error if an officer fails to do so (Tomchin v.
-Canada, 2011 FC 231).
+Canada, 2011 FC 231, the Federal Court ruled that immigration officers also have a duty to examine the wording of the relevant Canadian and foreign statutes, and it is a reviewable error if an officer fails to do so.
 In Brannson v Canada (Minister of Employment and Immigration), 2 FC 141, the Federal Court described the level of analysis required as being as follows:

 It is not sufficient, in my view, for the Adjudicator simply to look at the documentary evidence relating to a conviction for an offence under the foreign law.
 There must be some evidence to show firstly that the essential ingredients constituting the offence in Canada include the essential ingredients constituting the offence in the United States.
 Secondly, there should be evidence that the circumstances resulting in the charge, count, indictment or other document of a similar nature, used in initiating the criminal proceeding in the United States, had they arisen in Canada, would constitute an offence that might be punishable by way of indictment in Canada.